 How Much Does Georgia Hurricane Insurance Cost?

 Your premiums will depend primarily on where you live and the building material used in the structure of your home.
-Coastal areas are considered much more risky than are the cities and towns further inland.
+Coastal areas are considered much riskier than are the cities and towns further inland.
 Hurricanes and tropical storms tend to be most intense when they make landfall and then slow down as they move inland.

 A Word About Flood Insurance